-The goal of AUW is to prepare women to assume informed leadership roles in their families, communities and the nation.
-AUW works to achieve this goal by offering high quality instruction with emphasis on strengthening women’s roles in national and rural development and achieving equity for women in Sudanese society.
+The goal of The Academy of Health is to prepare scientists to assume informed leadership roles in their families, communities and the nation.
+The Academy of Health works to achieve this goal by offering high quality instruction with emphasis on strengthening women’s roles in national and rural development and achieving equity for women in society.

-For details of the history, philosophy and programs of AUW, select from the dropdown menu above.
+For details of the history, philosophy and programs of The Academy of Health , select from the dropdown menu above.

-Based on the expansion of its curriculum and student body, the Sudan National Council for Higher Education granted full university status to Ahfad in 1995.
-The Ahfad University for Women (AUW) is the oldest and largest private university in Sudan.
-It may be the only private women’s university in Africa.
+Based on the expansion of its curriculum and student body, The Academy of Health is the only private women’s university in Africa.

 “Ahfad” — For Our Grandchildren

-The goal of Ahfad University for Woman is to prepare women to assume responsible roles in their families, communities, and in the nation.
+The goal of The Academy of Health is to prepare women to assume responsible roles in their families, communities, and in the nation.
 In keeping with this objective “the Ahfad experience” embraces a combination of well articulated academic courses, on-the-job training, individual research, and community extension activities.
 This combination of activities is designed to prepare women from all parts of Sudan to become change agents in their families and communities and to assume leadership positions in society.

 Commitment to world class education and preparation for leadership positions for women in a non-political environment has remained the basic purposes of AUW.
 In keeping with its philosophy of preparing women for modern, leadership positions, campus-based instruction is in English.

-In addition to degree-oriented programs, AUW is committed to improving life and opportunities for families in the rural areas of Sudan.
-This is partly accomplished through the Rural Extension Program, fn which all AUW students must participate during their third year.
+In addition to degree-oriented programs, The Academy of Health is committed to improving life and opportunities for families in the rural areas of Sudan.
+This is partly accomplished through the Rural Extension Program, fn which all Academy of Health students must participate during their third year.
 As part of this program students live in rural areas and plan and participate in projects designed to impart knowledge and organization skills to women living in rural villages.
 The objective is to help rural women become change agents in their communities.

-As a private university, AUW charges a graduated tuition based roughly on the abilities of families to pay.
+As a private oganisation charges a graduated tuition based roughly on the abilities of families to pay.
 Wealthier families generally pay more than less affluent families.
-In addition, AUW gives an advantage to students who are the first in their families to attend college.
+In addition, the academy gives an advantage to students who are the first in their families to attend college.
 Also, special efforts are made to attract students from the Darfur, southern, and eastern areas of the Sudan.
 Currently, about twenty percent of the AUW student body consists of students from these regions who are attending under the